-Do pitbulls have hair or fur
+Do pitbulls have hair or fur?

 Pitbulls have dog fur, not dog hair (there actually is a difference).
 Dogs that tend to shed less like a Maltese or Poddle have dog hair, which has a longer cycle of growth and sheds less often.
 Of course, the dog's genetics also matter, and your dog might be a bit different from others of the same breed or if they're not a pure bred Pit Bull.
 Ultimately dogs with hair shed less because it’s longer and less dense.

-What time of year do pitbulls shed most
+What time of year do pitbulls shed most?

 As with most dogs, Pittys tend to shed more heavily during certain seasons, typically in the late spring and early summer as they lose their winter coats, and during late fall when they begin to prepare for winter again.
 While this can increase the fur you see flying around, it’s perfectly normal, they are simply adapting to the changing season.

-Which dog breeds shed the most
+Dog breeds that shed the most

-Here are some of the dog breeds who shed the most (way more than Pit bulls!)
+Here are some of the dog breeds who shed the most (way more than Pitbulls!)

-Which bigger dog breeds shed the least
+Dog breeds that shed the least

-Here are some of the dog breeds who shed the least (way less than Pit bulls!)
+Here are some of the dog breeds who shed the least (way less than Pitbulls!)

 Poodles and Doodles